Keynotes • May 23, 2018

 So the unburdening process for the exiles is nursing the exiles parts back to health.
 And this is where they need to get closer and closer to it in order to let it go.
 So, they actually do have to revisit those perceived traumatic events.
 The extreme parts are carrying this burden, which are the painful emotions or the negative beliefs that are taken because on these harmful experiences in the past.
 Most of them are from your youth or in childhood.

 And then you unburden the exile, and then the protector parts don’t need to protect anymore because the exiles don’t need the protection.
 And now, all of the parts transform in positive ways.
-But one like you can’t work with any exiles until your true self has obtained the permission from many of the protective parts that are protecting that exile.
+But one caveat right, like you can’t work with any exiles until your True Self has obtained the permission from many of the protective parts that are protecting that exile.
 And that could be the various managerial parts and the firefighter parts.

 And then with the protector parts’ permission, the client accesses the exiles that the protectors are protecting, and discovers the childhood incidents or the childhood relationships that are the source of the burdens that the exiles are creating.